rust-lang/cargo/src/doc/src/reference/cargo-targets.md

 ### The `plugin` field

-This field is used for `rustc` plugins, which are being deprecated.
+This option is deprecated and unused.

 ### The `proc-macro` field